 Items are scored on a 0-4 scale.
-Compare scores from the time of surgery to the time of return to activity to determine if Minimal Clinically Important Difference (MCID) that shows significant positive trend of RTS has been met.
+Compare scores from the time of surgery to the time of return to activity to see if Minimal being met.

+Clinically Important Difference (MCID) that shows a significant positive trend of RTS is near